Worldwide Eucharistic Celebration

 . . . with Oceania, where young men are supported in their studies for the priesthood

 . . . with Europe, where new churches are being built to welcome faith communities, renewed after years of persecution.

-Your prayers and material support will help the Pontifical Mission Society for the Propagation of the Faith, the Holy Father’s chief missionary arm, to provide resources to Missionaries who proclaim the Gospel and offer help to our brothers and sisters throughout 1,108 Mission dioceses.
+Your prayers and material support will help the Pontifical Mission Society for the Propagation of the Faith, the Holy Father’s chief missionary arm, to provide resources to Missionaries who proclaim the Gospel and offer help to our brothers and sisters throughout 1,111 Mission dioceses, at the present time.

 “Jesus said to Saint Peter, ‘Upon this rock, I will build my Church.’ and I’m thinking that is also addressed to me when I came to Mongolia,” expressed Most Reverend Wens, a Missionary who is now Bishop, of Mongolia, the youngest Catholic Church in the World.